 Implacable Man: The Khans are an implacable organization of raiders.
 Even if you storm their base and wipe them out down to a man (which has canonically happened twice now,) there will always be a survivor somewhere who will revive the band and continue their vendetta against the NCR.

-Indestructible Edible : All the packaged foodstuffs you find are 100-210 years old, and perfectly edible, although irradiated, and the soda is "warm and flat".
-Perhaps Justified, because irradiated food won't spoil (although the preservatives should have turned toxic by then).
+Indestructible Edible : All the packaged foodstuffs you find are 80-210 years old, and perfectly edible, although irradiated, and the soda is "warm and flat".
+Perhaps justified, because irradiated food won't spoil (although the preservatives should have turned toxic by then).

 Inescapable Ambush: Having a very good or very bad (karmically) character is a good way to have a price put on your head.
 A very good character is less likely to encounter an ambush that's inescapable, though, particularly with a high level of Outdoorsman.
-The ambushes in general start being (somewhat) escapable in Fallout 3, as long as you don't Fast Travel, or exit from underground too often.
-That game decides to add a separate and special Inescapable Ambushset by the Enclave right after you get the G.E.C.K., but that's a cutscene rather than combat-based.
-And if you switch your karma during your career, you'll end with both side hunting you (and shooting each other).
+The ambushes in general start being (somewhat) escapable in Fallout 3.

 Infant Immortality: Averted in the first and second games, which let you kill children (though doing so is a great way to irreversibly wreck your reputation with the Childkiller title.)

-Insurmountable Waist-Height Fence: The constant insurmountable piles of concrete scattered around downtown D.C. that prevent any sort of easy movement through the city are very irritating, forcing the player to use the sewers to get around.
-Especially annoying, considering similar piles of concrete that have the advantage of not being located at the edge of an area are quite easy to climb.
+Insurmountable Waist-Height Fence: Appears in most of the games.
+Fallout 1 and 2 were in the era of game interfaces where such fences were the norm.
+Fallout 3 made certain piles of concrete debris 'insurmountable' to force you to detour through tunnel zones, though equally high piles out in the open countryside could readily be scaled.
 Fallout: New Vegas has some particularly lazy examples of this; the overworld is cut into cells to ease loading times, and one can only transit between cells at passes.
 Unfortunately, someone forgot to tell this to the designers who made the visual landscapes, meaning the Courier is often unable to climb two-degree slopes at the edges of cells.
 In particularly buggy areas such as the area around Nelson, the Courier can end up several dozen feet off the ground by skimming a cell edge.

 I Want My Jet Pack: Nuclear cars were a big thing in the 50's, and were thought to be replacing gas-powered ones.
 They obviously didn't work out.
 The retro-future of Fallout began to gradually phase out gas engines in favor of miniature reactors in the mid-2070s, because by that point the world's supply of gasoline was nearly exhausted.
 This is a major part of the backstory - the Resource Wars that eventually led to the whole nuclear apocalypse were fought over petroleum, and uranium once the world's petroleum was depleted.
 In the first two Fallout games nuclear-powered vehicles were extremely rare, with most vehicle wrecks you find being of conventional, non-explodey gasoline-powered cars.
 Nuclear-powered cars were presumably more common on the East Coast because either the factory producing them was closer or they were simply more widely distributed there, although the most likely explanation is simple Rule of Cool.